JGarnica22/PSlab/HowTo's/HowTo_Markdown.md

 knitr::opts_chunk$set(echo = TRUE)
 ````

-**3. Text about R Markdown.
+**3. Text.
 You can add text along your file to describe your project or explain each code chunk or results.
 Use Markdown syntax as explained above.**

 ````
 ## R Markdown